Talks and presentations

 Ecological forecasters, as participants in a quantitatively advanced field, have a responsibility to actively work towards diversifying participation.
 As participants in an emerging field, we at the Ecological Forecasting Initiative have the unique opportunity to establish a culture of inclusivity as the discipline grows.
 Our ultimate goal is to improve equity in the access to and quality of ecological forecasting education.
 We detail progress on our current initiatives, including collaborations with students and faculty at minority serving institutions to identify areas where current educational resources do not meet student needs, and leveraging the NEON Forecasting Challenge to develop forecasting curricula.

-Talk, Aquinas College Annual Student Research, Scholarship, and Creative Activity Symposium (Grand Rapids, MI); Michigan Academy of Science, Arts & Letters Conference (Alma, MI); West Michigan Regional Undergraduate Science Research Conference (Grand Rapids, MI); Pierce Cedar Creek Institute Final Report Meeting (Hastings, MI); Aquinas Collge Summer Research Poster Session (Grand Rapids, MI), Grand Rapids, MI; Alma, MI; and Hastings, MI
+Contributed Presentation, Aquinas College Annual Student Research, Scholarship, and Creative Activity Symposium (Grand Rapids, MI); Michigan Academy of Science, Arts & Letters Conference (Alma, MI); West Michigan Regional Undergraduate Science Research Conference (Grand Rapids, MI); Pierce Cedar Creek Institute Final Report Meeting (Hastings, MI); Aquinas Collge Summer Research Poster Session (Grand Rapids, MI), Grand Rapids, MI; Alma, MI; and Hastings, MI

 Rosa multiflora (multiflora rose) is a non-native shrub that has invaded many North American natural areas, resulting in negative impacts on native flora and fauna.
 In order to prevent further spread of R. multiflora, it is important to understand the abiotic habitat associations that characterize R. multiflora prevalence.
 Here, we examine how distance from the nearest trail, soil moisture, soil pH, relative sunlight availability, and dominant overstory composition are associated with R. multiflora presence and abundance at a preserve in southwest Michigan.
 We found that R. multiflora presence is associated with high sunlight availability and Red Maple-dominated forests.
 Additionally, R. multiflora abundance is associated with low soil moisture and Black Oak-dominated forests.
 The purpose of this research was to inform land management in determining the uninvaded forests that are most susceptible to R. multiflora invasion.
 Based on our results, we recommend that land managers focus on areas of high light availability (along forest edges and within open canopy areas) and low soil moisture in an effort to curtail R. multiflora invasion.